douden/openlabook/book/Chapter2/LinearSystems.md

 is indeed a solution of the given equation.

-However, this is not the only way to write down the general solution: in this example almost any set of four variables can act as free variables.
+However, this is not the only way to write down the {index}`general solution`: in this example almost any set of four variables can act as free variables.
 The descriptions

 $$